artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 > Stamps v1.1 -- Smart node connection system for Nuke
 >
-> Stamps is a free and production-ready node connection system for Nuke, that enables placing the main assets in a single place on the Node Graph, through distinct nodes with hidden inputs that reconnect themselves when needed
+> Stamps is a free and production-ready node connection system for Nuke, that enables placing the main assets in a single place on the Node Graph, through distinct nodes with hidden inputs that reconnect themselves when needed.
 >
 > https://adrianpueyo.com/stamps/